 These forms of magnesium show some evidence for relieving headaches and migraines.
 Talk to your practitioner about using one of these as an addition to your current care plan.

 - Magnesium pidolate – for tension headaches specifically

 How much magnesium do people with EDS need?

 It’s important to talk to your dietitian or doctor about what dose of magnesium may be best for you based on your current symptoms and how much magnesium you get from food on a regular basis.

-Generally speaking, most individuals can follow the Recommended Dietary Allowances (RDA) for magnesium, unless your practitioner has informed you otherwise.
+Generally speaking, most people can follow the Recommended Dietary Allowances (RDA) for magnesium, unless their practitioner has informed them otherwise.
 The RDA should encompass what you consume from food alone or from food and supplements together.
 Consuming more magnesium than the RDA from food alone is not a concern since our bodies are equipped to get rid of the excess.
 However, consuming excess magnesium from supplements can cause us to absorb too much magnesium or decrease our ability to absorb other minerals.
 Only consume more than the RDA via supplements if you have been instructed to by your healthcare team.

 Recommended Dietary Allowances for Magnesium

 - Children between the ages of 9 and 13 years old need about 240 mg daily

 - Children between the ages of 14 and 18 need about 360-410 mg daily

 Currently, there is no evidence to suggest that people with Ehlers-Danlos Syndrome need more magnesium than other patient populations.